Mekebrown/gsn-audio-review-app/README.md

 ## Database Info

 -   Tables: media, users, notes, signins
--   A media project can have one user (the uploading admin), multiple notes
 -   A user can have multiple notes
--   A note can have only one user (the author) and (refer to) one media project
+-   A note can have only one user (the author)

 ## Testing